apkd/tryfinally.io/_posts/2023-05-10-chatgpt-wide-userstyle-theme.md

 # Installation

+## Stylus (and other UserStyle managers)

+Copy the `.css` snippet and paste it into [Stylus](https://add0n.com/stylus.html) or some other UserStyle manager of choice.
+You can also install it directly from [userstyles.world](https://userstyles.world/style/9802/widegpt).

+## TamperMonkey (and other UserScript managers)
-To install via [TamperMonkey](https://tampermonkey.net/), simply click here:<br> [https://gist.githubusercontent.com/apkd/3c3372cffb0076a014a2ec0acdd23bbb/raw/widegpt.user.js](https://gist.githubusercontent.com/apkd/3c3372cffb0076a014a2ec0acdd23bbb/raw/widegpt.user.js)
+To install via [TamperMonkey](https://tampermonkey.net/), simply [click here](https://gist.githubusercontent.com/apkd/3c3372cffb0076a014a2ec0acdd23bbb/raw/widegpt.user.js).

-Otherwise, you can paste the source above into a new script in your favorite UserScript manager.
+Otherwise, you can paste the `.user.js` snippet above into a new script in your favorite UserScript manager.

 # Other tips